MarcosViniciusG/marcos_silva_embarcatech_HBr_2025/projects/rtos_demo/rtos_demo/README.md

 > What are the risks of using polling without priorities?

-Using polling in a system without proper priority management presents two main risks:

 **Delays and Loss of Responsiveness:** In more complex systems, an intensive polling task could "starve" other tasks, causing the system to become slow or miss critical events.